Bipolar Marriage Statistics

 29% of people with bipolar disorder had cheated on their spouse 10 times or more

-According to a 2016 study published in Psychiatry Journal, researchers have found that about 25 to 80% of people who have mania also experience hypersexuality, which appears more prevalent in women.
+According to a 2016 study published in Psychiatry Journal, researchers have found that about 25% to 80% of people who have mania also experience hypersexuality, which appears more prevalent among women.
 According to an old study in 1975, 29% of people with bipolar disorder had cheated on their spouse 10 times or more.

-Who is more likely to file a divorce between bipolar spouses and non- bipolar spouse?
+Bipolar marriage statistics: Who is more likely to file for a divorce between a bipolar spouse and a non-bipolar spouse?

-Non-bipolar spouse is more likely to file for a divorce than bipolar spouse
+A non-bipolar spouse is more likely to file for divorce than a bipolar spouse